 Players with corrosion resistance take 50% damage from acid.
 All monsters with any degree of acid resistance are completely immune to acid damage.

-Corrosion is a temporary status effect which gives a stackable -4 to slaying and AC for as long as it lasts.
+Corrosion is a temporary status effect which gives a stackable -4 to damage roll and AC for as long as it lasts.
+Players with corrosion resistance will resist 50% of corrosion attempts.
 All corrosion will be repaired after enough time has passed.
-It can also be removed with a potion of cancellation or by aiming Yara's Violent Unravelling or your own purple draconian breath at yourself.

-In addition to taking acid damage, players may also suffer corrosion from these sources:
+In addition to acid damage, players may also suffer corrosion from these sources:

-- The Entropic Weave spell of a Entropy weavers
+- The Entropic Weave spell of B Entropy weavers or 6 Demonspawn corrupters

-- Taking damage when wearing an artefact with the *Corrode property (3% chance per *Corrode).
+- Taking damage while wearing an artefact with the *Corrode property (3% chance per *Corrode).

 - Prior to 0.15, corrosion instead caused permanent damage to weapons and armor, reducing their enchantment values, possibly into the negatives.
 Also, potions of resistance did not grant rAcid or rCorr.